raspberrypilearning/n-days-of-christmas/worksheet.md

 Turning loops to list comprehensions
 ------------------------------------

 You can skip this step if you like as you are only going to re-factor your code.
-Jump down to the next section, if you don't want to play with *comprehensions*.
+If you don't want to play with comprehensions, just move down to the next section.
+Otherwise, read on!

 At the moment you have a three loops all producing data structures such as lists and dictionaries.

-There's another way of producing these however, using list and dictionary comprehensions.
+There's another way of producing these, though, using list and dictionary comprehensions.

 1. These four lines of code: